-- Asset cashflows are a function of the asset's capture rate ( $C{apunt}$ ), its number of equivalent production hours per year ( $N_h$ ), and a reference price (P).
-For every year i in the semi-period, the regulator assumes a given $C{avunt.i}$ and $Nh_i$ . - The reference price ( $P{estimated}$ ) for the estimated asset cashflows is government-based, and it is published in a Royal Decree prior to the start of every new semi-period.
-On the other hand, the reference price for the basket-related asset cashflows is the basket price $(P{basket})$ , which is calculated as a weighted linear combination of market products: average yearly spot $(P_m)$ , calendar (Pfannual), quarter (Pftrim) and monthly (Pfmen).
+- Subsidies are provided every three-year semi-periods.
+The decision whether a subsidy is granted in a semi-period for any given asset is taken on the semi-period before, primarily based on the comparison between basket-related cashflows and estimated cashflows of the asset. - Asset cashflows are a function of the asset's capture rate (C{apunt}), its number of equivalent production hours per year (N_h), and a reference price (P).
+For every year i in the semi-period, the regulator assumes a given $C{apunt,i}$ and Nh_i . - The reference price (P{estimated}) for the estimated asset cashflows is government-based, and it is published in a Royal Decree prior to the start of every new semi-period.
+On the other hand, the reference price for the basket-related asset cashflows is the basket price (P{basket}), which is calculated as a weighted linear combination of market products: average yearly spot (P_m), calendar (Pfannual), quarter (Pftrim) and monthly (Pfmen).
 That is, for a year i in a semi-period and weights a, b, c and d: